How To Tell When a Player Likes Their Hand

 - Faking confidence, which is harder or easier to detect depending on the acting skills of the player.

 The first of these is using your knowledge to hide any tells that you may give off, denying your opponents any information they can use against you when betting.
-While tells can be subconscious, by paying attention to your behavior you can start to alter these involuntary actions and avoid giving your opponents insights into the strength of your hand.
+While tells can be subconscious, by paying attention to your behavior, you can start to alter these involuntary actions and avoid giving your opponents insights into the strength of your hand.

 The second strategy you can use is to establish fake tells.
-Naturally, this requires a fair degree of confidence to pull off, so be careful in how you use this, as your opponents may see through your act and call your bluff.
+Naturally, this requires a fair degree of confidence to pull off, so be careful how you use this, as your opponents may see through your act and call your bluff.

-Betting patterns are another type of tell that you can use to better understand how an opponent plays the game and is equally applicable to live and online poker games.
+Betting patterns is another tell that you can use to better understand how an opponent plays the game and is equally applicable to live and online poker games.
 However, before players dive into studying this aspect of poker, it’s important to realize that the knowledge around this type of tell is based heavily on experience.
 It’s highly unlikely that new players will be able to successfully spot a player pattern until they have played the game for some time.